JesseLarabell/Portfolio/README.md

 # Portfolio
-Portfolio code and finished graphs
+Portfolio python and SQL code, finished and unfinished graphs